braedon/play/README.md

 You will need a Google Play Music account with All Access set up.

 Add your account details to a config file called `play.cfg` and place it in the root directory.
+The id for a mobile device registered with your account is required to stream music with `/stream/<songId>`.
+The current devices registered can be retrieved with `/devices`.
 ```
 [login]
 email = <google account email>
 password = <google account password>
+device = <registered device id>

 [server]
 host = localhost